Benidzu/NLP_Assignment/README.md

 ```
 jupyter notebook
 ```
-Don't forget to trust the notebooks and choose the correct kernel.
+Don't forget to trust the notebooks and choose the correct kernel when attempting to run them.

 3) For the scripts ``data_utils.py``, ``data_explore.py`` and ``word2vec_explore.py``, you can run them simply from the command line:
 ```